whilst walking the coast at Noss Mayo

 Join the thousands of people in the Geocaching community.
 It is very easy to get started.

 Click on the link to the Ordnance Survey website on the side of this page to read their Beginners Guide to Geocaching.

-We have placed 10 new geocaches around the AONB, each in an area that showcases a special quality, part of our Heritage Lottery Fund supported 'What Makes South Devon Special' campaign.
+We placed 10 new geocaches around the AONB in 2018, each in an area that showcases a special quality, part of our Heritage Lottery Fund supported, 'What Makes South Devon Special' campaign.
 They have been so popular we have decided to leave them out for more people to enjoy!
 Find the full series here or search for 'Your South Devon AONB Landscape' on the Geocaching website.

 A ‘travel bug’ is a trackable object which is placed in a geocache.
 When the bug is found, the cacher moves it onto a new location and logs the move on the Geocaching website.
 We have hidden an AONB travel bug in one of our boxes and will be tracking its progress to see how many of the 46 AONBs in the country it can find its way to!

 We have an additional 'travel bug' in our 'Special Quality' geocaches.
 We have hidden some of our 'Wish you were here?' special limited edition postcards too.
 There are 10 postcards, each highlighting a special quality - why not try to find all 10!